-The Stoa of Attalos(or Attalus), a two-floor building, is one of the most impressive buildings in the Athenian Agora.
+The Stoa of Attalos(or Attalus), is one of the most impressive buildings in the Athenian Agora.
 It was built by, and named after, King Attalos II of Pergamon, who ruled between 159 BC and 138 BC.
 Typical of the Hellenistic age, the stoa was more elaborate and considerably larger than earlier buildings of ancient Athens of the same purpose and use.

 The building skillfully makes use of the different architectural orders.
 The Doric order was used for the exterior colonnade on the ground floor and the Ionic for the interior colonnade.
 This combination had been used in stoas since the Classical period and was quite common by Hellenistic times.
 On the first floor of the building, the exterior colonnade was Ionic and the interior Pergamene.
 The rooms of both stories were lighted and vented through doorways and small windows located on the back wall.
 There were stairways leading up to the second floor at each end of the stoa.